- CLASS: Mammalia (Mammals)

 Nubian ibex will be part of the new Africa Rocks exhibit, opening in 2017.

 Numerous threats face the Nubian Ibex, although they vary depending on geographic location.
 Competition with livestock and feral camels poses a threat in Egypt and Saudi Arabia; and so does competition with expanding feral donkey populations in Oman.
 The fluctuation in availability and distribution of waterholes in Egypt is also likely to be a major influence on ibex populations.
 Habitat loss and degradation provides significant cause for concern.
-High numbers of tourists are found at watering, feeding and birthing sites within Israel, and the extension of back roads, livestock encroachment and other development pressures are quickly degrading habitat in Saudi Arabia, within the ibex’s remaining refuges.
-The small size and fragmentation of remaining ibex populations is worrisome, since limited opportunities for dispersal may lead to reduced genetic diversity and decreased chances of survival.
+High numbers of tourists are found at watering, feeding, and birthing sites within Israel, and the extension of back roads, livestock encroachment, and other development pressures are quickly degrading habitat in Saudi Arabia, within the ibex’s remaining refuges.
+The small size and fragmentation of remaining ibex populations is worrisome, because limited opportunities for dispersal may lead to reduced genetic diversity and decreased chances of survival.
 Hunting is an additional threat to the species across its range.
 In Yemen, automatic weapons are owned by many people throughout the country; this is where hunting probably poses the greatest threat to the ibex.

 A general ban on hunting ibex was enacted in Saudi Arabia in 1979, however poaching remains difficult to control in remote areas.
 Israel is leading in the protection of the ibex from hunting.
 The Nubian ibex dwells in multiple protected areas, including two Saudi Arabian reserves established by the National Commission for Wildlife Conservation and Development (NCWCD), primarily for the protection of this species.
 The Dana Nature Reserve and Mujib Reserve in Jordan also hold Nubian ibex populations.
 Additionally, the Royal Society for the Conservation of Nature (RSCN) established a captive-breeding center in the Mujib Reserve in 1989, where an initial group of 22 ibex sent from the San Diego Zoo Safari Park has multiplied to over 100 animals.
 Over 30 of these animals have now been successfully released to the wild.
 Because the species’ range includes so many countries, it is difficult to coordinate the same policies and conservation efforts throughout.
 However, it is essential that there is a cooperative effort between countries to maintain adjacent tracts of habitat and protect this species.